Dynasty

 The ancient Chinese believed their ancestors in heaven had chosen their leaders.
 They called this the Mandate of Heaven.
 The Chinese people often rebelled against a weak leader if they believed he had lost the Mandate of Heaven.

 The Zhou (joe*) were nomads who lived west of the Shang.
-They overthrew the Shang and ruled China from 1040BCE to the third century before the Common Era.
+They overthrew the Shang and ruled China from 1046BCE to the third century before the Common Era.
 The Zhou gained power, in part, from their ability to extract iron from rocks.
 They used the metal to create powerful weapons.

 The Zhou rulers taxed their subjects, but they used the wealth they collected to build huge walls around their cities to defend the cities from nomadic warriors.

 Rulers of the Qin (chin*) dynasty managed to unify China and end the Age of Warring States by 221BCE.
 The Qin rulers clearly explained their laws to the people — and then strictly enforced them.
 Qin rulers standardized weights and measures and carried out irrigation projects.
 The Qin also gave peasant farmers the land they lived on.
-The West first learned of China during the Qin dynasty.
+The West first learned of China during the Qin Dynasty.
 It is from Qin that we get the word China.

 A group known as the Legalists influenced the Qin Dynasty.
-The Legalists believed that a powerful leader and a stable legal system were needed to create social order.
+The Legalists believed a powerful leader and a stable legal system were needed to create social order.
 The Legalists tried to suppress all thoughts that disagreed with their philosophy.
 People who discussed ideas not approved by the Legalists faced execution.
 One Qin ruler ordered 460 scholars to be buried alive because the scholars disagreed with the teachings of the Legalists.

 The British seized Hong Kong in 1841, but more importantly, by the middle of the nineteenth century, had forced the Chinese government to allow them to sell a dangerous drug called opium to the Chinese people.
-The British defeated the Manchus in a series of conflicts that later became known as the Opium Wars.
+The British defeated the Manchus in a series of conflicts later known as the Opium Wars.

 In 1894, Japan seized the island of Formosa, which later became known as Taiwan.
 By the turn of the century, foreigners had overrun China.
 Parts of China were ruled by the British, French, American, German, Russian, and Japanese forces.
 The Chinese people believed that the Manchus had lost the Mandate of Heaven.
 They began to support a group known as the Nationalists, who pledged to free China from foreign rule.
 The Nationalists had driven out the last of the Manchu rulers, a six-year-old boy, by 1911.